rickstaa/stable-learning-control/docs/spinningup/rl_intro3.rst

 Deriving the Simplest Policy Gradient
 =====================================

 Here, we consider the case of a stochastic, parameterized policy, :math:`\pi_{\theta}`.
-We aim to maximize the expected return :math:`J(\pi_{\theta}) = \underE{\tau \sim \pi_{\theta}}{R(\tau)}`.
+We aim to maximise the expected return :math:`J(\pi_{\theta}) = \underE{\tau \sim \pi_{\theta}}{R(\tau)}`.
 For the purposes of this derivation, we'll take :math:`R(\tau)` to give the `finite-horizon undiscounted return`_, but the derivation for the infinite-horizon discounted return setting is almost identical.

 .. _`finite-horizon undiscounted return`: ../spinningup/rl_intro.html#reward-and-return

-We would like to optimize the policy by gradient ascent, eg
+We would like to optimise the policy by gradient ascent, eg

 .. math::

     \theta_{k+1} = \theta_k + \alpha \left. \nabla_{\theta} J(\pi_{\theta}) \right|_{\theta_k}.

-The gradient of policy performance, :math:`\nabla_{\theta} J(\pi_{\theta})`, is called the **policy gradient**, and algorithms that optimize the policy this way are called **policy gradient algorithms.** (Examples include Vanilla Policy Gradient and TRPO.
+The gradient of policy performance, :math:`\nabla_{\theta} J(\pi_{\theta})`, is called the **policy gradient**, and algorithms that optimise the policy this way are called **policy gradient algorithms.** (Examples include Vanilla Policy Gradient and TRPO.
 PPO is often referred to as a policy gradient algorithm, though this is slightly inaccurate.)

 To actually use this algorithm, we need an expression for the policy gradient which we can numerically compute.
 This involves two steps: 1) deriving the analytical gradient of policy performance, which turns out to have the form of an expected value, and then 2) forming a sample estimate of that expected value, which can be computed with data from a finite number of agent-environment interaction steps.

 In this subsection, we'll find the simplest form of that expression.
 In later subsections, we'll show how to improve on the simplest form to get the version we actually use in standard policy gradient implementations.